On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Numerical Setup and Metrics

+It is worth noting that in the results section, frequencies and eigenvectors are ordered by the absolute value of the complex frequency imaginary part, in ascending order.
+Alternatively, frequencies and eigenvectors may be ordered by their modal participation or energy, in descending order, which is a natural choice if model-order reduction is sought after.
+This is not needed here as the number of state and augmented variables (and therefore the state matrix dimensionality) is relatively low.
+Therefore, the computational cost of the process is not a critical issue and a reduced-dimensionality/ order model is not necessary.

-The prediction performance have been investigated in a statistical way, considering 1001 random samples of the available data set, where one sample is composed by a number of input and a number of output wave (NIW and NOW) and the state variables for the DMD, along with derivatives and delay copies for the ADMD.
+All variables are standardized, i.e., translated and scaled to have zero mean and unit variance.
+The prediction performance are investigated in a statistical way, considering 1001 random samples of the available data set, where one sample is composed by a number of input and a number of output wave (NIW and NOW) and the state variables for the DMD, along with derivatives and delay copies for the ADMD.

 Four evaluation metrics are used to assess the accuracy of the output sequences versus test time histories, namely the normalized root mean square error (NRMSE), the Pearson correlation coefficient (R), the average angle measure (AAM), and the normalized average minimum/maximum absolute error (NAMMAE).
 Metrics are averaged across the output variables to provide an overall assessment of the prediction accuracy.